 In most templates and websites, images are used for logos.
 If you select a new image, you can use our color recognition tool to automatically determine the new primary and secondary colors for the website.
-You can read more about this in the " Color scheme" section.
+You can read more about this in the " Font and color scheme" section.
 To use an image as a logo, just double-click the existing logo and change the image.

 After uploading a new image, Sitejet will ask if you want to customize the logo on the whole website or just on this page.
 If you decide to exchange the logo globally across the site, you can use the color recognition tool as mentioned above.

-Alternatively, it is also possible to use a simple headline if, for example, a wordmark in a certain font is to be used as a logo.
+Alternatively, it is also possible to use a simple headline if, for example, a wordmark in a certain font is to be used as a logo, rather than an image.
 In that case, you can follow these steps:

 - Click on "Elements"

-- Drag the "Headline" element to the desired location on the website
+- Drag and drop the "Headline" element to the desired location on the website

 To edit the logo text, double click on the new heading or select the element and press [Enter].